Konaki-jiji: Name and etymology

+An alternate kanji form, 児啼爺, uses ji (児, infant) in place of ko, foregrounding the creature's infantile cry rather than its origin as a child spirit.
+The name is sometimes written in hiragana as 子泣きじじい to emphasize the elongated vowel of jijii.
+Regional oral traditions in the mountainous areas of Shikoku may feature slight phonetic variants, though the standard form became fixed after the yokai was documented in early 20th-century folklore scholarship.

 Description

 The Konaki-jiji is said to be able to take the appearance of an old man or a baby.
 In either case, the spirit lures an unwary passerby towards it and allows him or her to pick it up.
 After the spirit is picked up, it suddenly becomes a heavy stone that crushes the victim to death.
 In some versions of Konaki-jiji stories, the spirit is that of a baby left to die in the wilderness.

 The Konaki-jiji can be traced back to family records in Shikoku where the term was used to describe an old man who sounded like a child when he cried.
 The term was eventually used in a national encyclopedia of yōkai and became a nationally known phenomenon.

 In popular culture

 In the manga series Dandadan, the spirit known as onbusuman is based on the Konaki-jiji.
 In the manga it appears as a creature with the large head of an old man, the shell of a turtle, the arms and legs of an infant and a long hairy tail.